radar/ryanbigg.com/_posts/2025-10-13-hanami-for-rails-developers-4-associations.markdown

 This will generate a query with an `INNER JOIN` between the `books` and `reviews` table, with a `GROUP` statement on `books.id`, and a `HAVING` statement that uses the raw SQL we've passed in.

 In a Rails app, we would add this code to our model.
-But in a Hanami application we'll have to do this on our relation.
+But in a Hanami application we'll have to do this on our relation, as that's the place we define relational query logic.
 Let's define a method in `app/relations/books.rb` for this now:

 ```ruby
 def popular